ReSP-Lab/2024-loco-security-sustainability-artifact/README.md

   - Starts Xvfb (virtual display).
   - Starts the x11vnc (VNC server) if option `--send-gui-to-vnc` is passed to the script
   - Detects the Docker gateway IP and adds it to `/etc/hosts` as `my-solution.com` (for accessing the self-hosted mail solution).
-  - Sets the DNS to the gateway IP (enables PiHole adblocker testing) if the script is passed the option `--use-host-as-dns`. **The option needs needs not to be passed if no DNS service is running on the host**.
+  - Sets the DNS to the gateway IP (enables PiHole adblocker testing) if the script is passed the option `--use-host-as-dns`. **The option needs not to be passed if no DNS service is running on the host**.
 - **entrypoint.sh**:

   - Runs the Python automation script.
 It is used to serve as the entrypoint in the compose.yaml (or in the usage_scenario.yaml when using the GMT)